**COS 324: Introduction to Machine Learning**

 ## Course staff

-- **Instructors:** Professors [Ruth Fong](https://www.ruthfong.com/) and [Lydia Liu](https://www.lydiatliu.com/)
+- **Instructors:** Professors [Zhuang Liu](https://liuzhuang13.github.io) and [Vikram Ramaswamy](https://www.cs.princeton.edu/~vr23/)

 ## Course details